jameelkaisar/Competitive-Programming-Lite/README.md

 - `Right Click -> CP Test` Test code in terminal
 - `Right Click -> CP Run` Run code in terminal

+## Future ideas
+- [ ] Add support for Java
+- [ ] Add support for C
+- [ ] Move reading from file and writting to file part from template to Build System
+- [ ] Add Contest Command for creating template files and scraping input and expected output for all questions in a contest
+- [ ] Add Contest Command support for CodeForces

 ## Changelogs
 - `Jan 21, 2022` Version 1.0.0 Released